PauliusMacernis/KnowledgeBase/README.md

 **Go and play it**: http://mokytis.veikt.com/
 - All sets are in a standard Markdown format, even kids may understand it:
 https://guides.github.com/features/mastering-markdown/.
-- All sets are opensource, it is free to use, copy-paste, update, **extend (aha!)**, .. , for everyone, including ninjas.
+- All sets are open source, it is free to use, copy-paste, update, **extend (aha!)**, .. , for everyone, including ninjas.

 I was always wondering if there is a simple way to create tests on the fly, any topic.
 This project is my 5 cents into the field.